Now with 4 hrs of Video!

 The main course goal is not only to introduce Linux Mint specifically, as a fully functional Desktop OS and free alternative to any Windows/Apple OS, but to cover as much of the general Admin and functional capabilities of any linux system, but at a basic, surface scratching but immediately useful, practical level, to give novice level and above students a very wide overview of some main IT areas that can be introduced and further studied as desired, using this versatile and accessible platform.
 It just gets stuff "installed and usable" practically, so the student "gets the point", to then take each area as far as his/her interest carries to meet their personal requirements.

-These overviews include programming, basic user and group admin, mysql databases, Apache web server, file system permissions, file security, anti-virus functions and backups – at least enough to be usable.
-All of these principles covered apply to any computer system anyway, so are helpful to users of any OS understand what goes on behind the scenes of their GUI.
+These overviews include programming, basic user and group admin, mysql databases, Apache web server, file system permissions, file security, anti-virus functions and backups.
+All of these principles covered apply to any computer system, so are helpful to users of any OS understand what goes on behind the scenes of their GUI.

-Each course day contains up to about 20 slides and concludes with a summary of areas covered and further reading links, some of which came from student interest questions during the testing.
+Each course day contains up to about 20 PDF pages and concludes with a summary of areas covered and further reading links, some of which came from student interest questions during the testing.

 The OS installation details are self explanatory so are NOT covered in the course material.
 Install files and DVD images are available from https://www.linuxmint.com/